MuKonqi/nottodbox/README.md

 ### Home
 - A shortcut for keeping today's diary
-- Listing to-do lists & to-dos with creation (for both), modification (only to-do lists), status (only to-do), completion (only to-do) informations
+- Listing to-dos
-- Listing notebooks & notes with creation and modification informations (all of them are for both)
+- Listing notes

 ### Notes
 - Two labels for showing selected notebook and note
 - A entry for searching in list
-- Listing notebooks & notes with creation and modification informations (all of them are for both)
+- Listing notes
 - For notebooks:
     - Creating a notebook
     - Setting background color